Top feng shui tips for auspicious business cards design

 3. Keep the design simple.
 There is no need to add irrelevant words such as Tel, Email, etc. +44 7956288574 is enough if there is only one telephone/mobile number present.

+4. Make sure that your name stands out and has a proper description of your function.
 State who you are and what you do clearly.
 That will clarify who you are and your expertise.

-.
+5. Design a powerful tag line.
 This will clarify further what you do, your expertise and your brand promise.
 My tagline is: The Capital Feng Shui Expert.
 This simple tagline establishes me as the feng shui expert in London where I work and live.
 Obviously I have plenty of credentials and credibility after working as a feng shui expert for nearly 30 years.

 6. Add QR code.
 This will help people to add your contact details easily to their mobile phones.
 Also if you leave your card on notice boards people can scan the QR code without taking your card.